bump-sh/docs/src/_product-updates/2024-12-17-api-explorer.md

 Only the request is shared (the authentication method and the response are not).

-When your API evolves, [Bump.sh](http://bump.sh) automatically detects if a shared request has become obsolete, alert your users of possible field changes, and provide them with a diff summary comparing the two versions.
+When your API evolves, [Bump.sh](http://bump.sh) automatically detects if a shared request has become obsolete, alerts your users of possible field changes, and provides them with a diff summary comparing the two versions.

 ![api-explorer-share.png](/images/changelog/api-explorer-share.png)